PrincessMaggy/MealPalV2/README.md

 - Meal list : [Joyfuol] Updated the recommended meal plans by adding different types of meal ranging from African dishes, Chinese dishes ...

 - Meal Plan Points: [sarahlutaaya256] developed the functionality related to meal plan points, including tracking user activities and assigning points accordingly.

+- Referral Link: [Eucharian8] Made the referral link redirect the new user to the signup page.
+Each referral link is generated with the User's ID that is stored in the firebase database, making it unique to each user.

-  - Referral Link, Copy Link and Share Button: [Eucharian8] made the referral link redirect the new user to the signup page.
-Improved the UI of the referral link copy button and added a share button.
+- Copy Link and Share Button: [Eucharian8] Improved the UI of the referral link copy button and added a share button.

+- Feedback API: [Eucharian8] Added a feedback form api that captures all feedback sent in the feedback section of the app.
+Each user gets a reply after their feedback has been received.

   # Features

   - Referral System
-    Users can generate unique referral links.
+    Users can generate unique referral links that includes their User's ID.
     Points are awarded to users when someone signs up using their referral link.
     Detailed analytics and reporting on referral activities.
   - Point System